FelixDamrau/Develix.RepoCleaner/docs/doc.md

 This tool uses the library `LibGit2Sharp` to handle all git-related stuff.
 Unfortunately, this library can cause exceptions one some systems.
 If you encounter exceptions with this tool set the value to `External` or `FileSystem`.
 The _file system_ git handler utilizes the file system to read git related information.
 However, it does not support the `--author` and the `--delete` command options.
 The _external_ git handler tries to utilize an installed git for windows and runs `git.exe` processes to handle the git-related stuff.
+This handler parses the `git.exe` output and will fail horribly if there any and tabs in the required properties.

 #### ShortProjectNames